Amy Winehouse’s estate has been settled – finally!

-It appears that Winehouse never bothered to do any estate planning because she died intestate (without a will).
-As a result, the courts decided how to distribute her property.
-In this case, it went to her parents, Mitch and Janis Winehouse.
+Unfortunately for her parents, Amy Winehouse’s estate suffered a loss – to the tune of $2 million!
+She had not previously done any estate planning, so the matter was left to the courts to decide how they wanted to distribute her property.
+Since she had no children, her estate was distributed to her parents, Mitch and Janis Winehouse.
 However, by the time the probate process was complete and the government and creditors took their share, the estate was reduced to £2,944,554 (approximately $4,660,000).

 Every adult should do some estate planning no matter his or her age.
 Failure to plan means that the courts decide what happens with your property.
 Having Winehouse’s parents receive her estate may seem like a reasonable result, but she may have wanted to give something to her brother, her ex-husband (who she reportedly still loved-despite his drug use and prison sentence), or to charity.
 In addition, proper estate planning could have reduced the amount Winehouse lost to taxes or debts.

 Amy Winehouse’s estate took an entire year to go through the probate process and her parents paid the price for her lack of planning.
 Be sure to have a trusted estate planning attorney draft a quality estate plan for you — or if you have one already, make sure you have it reviewed regularly.

 If you need estate planning help in the Phoenix, Arizona or surrounding areas, please contact our office and we will be happy to help you.
 Our phone number is (888) 222-1328 and our caring staff will listen to your unique situation and get you scheduled for a consultation call with one of our attorneys.

 - Beyond Probate: Understanding the Drawbacks & Alternatives - September 1, 2023